JuliaIO/HDF5.jl/doc/hdf5.md

 Opening and closing objects
 ---------------------------

-If you have a group or dataset called `"myobject"` at the top level of a file, you can open it in the following way:
+If you have a file object `fid`, and this has a group or dataset called `"myobject"` at the top level of a file, you can open it in the following way:

 ```julia
 obj = fid["myobject"]
 ```

-This does not read any data or attributes associated with the object; it's simply a handle for further manipulations.
+This does not read any data or attributes associated with the object, it's simply a handle for further manipulations.
 For example:

 ```julia
 g = fid["mygroup"]